Torreskai0722/RT-BEV/README.md

 ## System Design

-The system is designed with a modular architecture, allowing efficient data processing, real-time synchronization, and seamless integration with autonomous vehicle systems.
-The core modules of RT-BEV include:

-1. **Camera Synchronization**: A multi-camera synchronization node ensures that all camera feeds are aligned before processing.
-2. **Inference Engine**: The BEV inference module processes the synchronized images to generate a bird's eye view.
-3. **Data Publishing**: The camera images are published via ROS to allow real-time processing by other modules.
+RT-BEV’s modular design optimizes real-time data processing and synchronization to meet the challenges of autonomous driving.
+The core components include:

+1. **Camera Synchronizer**: Synchronizes input from multiple cameras using an ROI-aware policy, reducing synchronization delays and focusing processing on important areas of the scene.
+2. **ROIs Generator**: Dynamically generates context-aware ROIs based on the driving environment, minimizing the computational load by focusing only on the most important regions.
+3. **Feature Split & Merge**: Processes ROIs with high accuracy while using temporal locality for non-critical regions, merging the processed feature maps for complete scene understanding.
+4. **Time Predictor**: Forecasts processing time for ROIs and adjusts priorities in real time based on time-to-collision (TTC) predictions, ensuring critical areas are prioritized.
+5. **Coordinator**: Manages synchronization strategies, keyframe frequency, and computational resources, balancing real-time performance and detection accuracy.

 The design architecture is shown in the following figure:

 ![System Design](./doc/figures/RT-BEV-Design.png)

-The system leverages state-of-the-art BEV perception algorithms to transform camera images into accurate overhead views, capturing critical details for navigation and obstacle avoidance.
+By focusing computational resources on dynamic ROIs, RT-BEV significantly reduces latency while maintaining high accuracy in BEV perception, critical for real-time decision-making in autonomous driving scenarios.

 ## Implementation

-The RT-BEV system is implemented using **Python** with **PyTorch** as the deep learning framework and **ROS** for real-time data processing and synchronization.
-Key components include:
+The RT-BEV system is implemented in **Python** using **PyTorch** for deep learning and **ROS** for real-time data processing and synchronization.
+Key implementation components include:

-- **Torch Inference**: PyTorch models are used to process the images and generate BEV outputs.
+- **Torch Inference**: PyTorch models process multi-camera images to generate BEV representations.
-- **ROS Integration**: ROS nodes manage camera synchronization, image publishing, and BEV processing.
+- **ROS Integration**: ROS nodes manage real-time camera synchronization, image publishing, and BEV processing to provide seamless communication across modules.

 ## Installation and Setup

-To set up the environment, prepare the datasets, and run the system, please refer to the following guides:
+To set up the environment, prepare datasets, and run the system, please refer to the following guides:

 - [Installation Guide](./doc/INSTALL.md)
 - [Dataset Preparation Guide](./doc/DATA_PREP.md)
 - [Running RT-BEV](./doc/RUN.md)

-The **nuScenes V1.0 mini** dataset is already included in the Docker container, so no additional setup is required for testing.
+The **nuScenes V1.0 mini** dataset is already included in the Docker container, so no additional setup is required for initial testing.

 ### Installation Overview

-Follow the steps in the [Installation Guide](./doc/INSTALL.md) to install all necessary dependencies.
-The guide will walk you through the environment setup using either a Docker container or a non-Docker approach.
+Follow the steps in the [Installation Guide](./doc/INSTALL.md) to install the required dependencies.
+This guide walks you through setting up the environment using either a Docker container or a non-Docker approach.

 A brief visualization of the installation and dataset preparation process: